Big data analytics. Pexels Images.

 The definition of the contribution and contribution margin is available here: contribution & contribution margin

-Profit from Government and Commercial Segments In Percentage
+Profit from Government and Commercial Segments in percentage

 The profits from Government and Commercial segments are evaluated based on the contribution profit.
 For your information, the contribution metric presented in the chart above is a profitability measure introduced by Palandir Technologies in its quarterly and annual reports.